Well Googled is Half Done: Multimodal Forecasting of New Fashion Product Sales with Image-based Google Trends: Conclusion

+The first part of our architecture consists of a model that can effectively fuse the information coming from the different modalities.
+In order to this, we makes use of separate embedding modules for each modality, which create dense vector representations of the respective data in a shared latent space $R^E$.
+Afterwards, a Feature Fusion Network takes as input these vector representations and generates a unique, multimodal dense representation for the product.

-\textbf{The image embedding module} uses a ResNet-50 model~\cite{he2015deep} pre-trained on ImageNet~\cite{imagenet} to extract 2D convolutional features $\phi_{i_{resnet}} \in R^{CxWxH}$ (where $C=2048$ is the number of final feature channels, $W$ represents the image width and $H$ the image height).
-Finally, Average Pooling with a square kernel of size 1 is applied, followed by a Dense layer, creating a compact representation of the image $\phi_i \in R^E$.
+\textbf{The image embedding module} relies on a ResNet-50 model~\cite{he2015deep} pre-trained on ImageNet~\cite{imagenet} to extract 2D convolutional features $\phi_{resnet} \in \\R^{CxWxH}$, where $C=2048$ is the number of final feature channels, $W$ is the image width and $H$ the image height.
+Adaptive average pooling \cite{Liu_2018_CVPR} with a square kernel of size 1 is applied, followed by a Fully Connected Layer, which generates the final image representation using the linear transformation:

-\textbf{The text embedding module} consists of a BERT model~\cite{devlin2019bert} pre-trained on a large corpus comprising the Toronto Book Corpus and Wikipedia.
-This module takes as input the same textual query used to find the Google Trend, i.e ${color,category, fabric}$ and produces an embedding $\phi_{t_{bert}} \in R^{768}$ of the words.
-BERT adopts particular, reserved tokens when trained like \textit{[CLS]} and \textit{[SEP]}.
-Because this module is not fine-tuned, after the tokenization process, we discard the embeddings for these reserved tokens.
-By exploiting a pre-trained model, our model can obtain a representation for any textual tag that it might have never seen before, while also obtaining additional context from the textual information.
-The module averages the embeddings for each attribute and then uses a Dense layer to create a compact representation of the text $\phi_t \in R^E$.
+\textbf{The text embedding module} relies on the BERT model~\cite{devlin2019bert} pre-trained on a large corpus comprising the Toronto Book Corpus and Wikipedia.
+This module takes as input the same set of textual queries used to find the Google Trend (Sec. \ref{sec:gtrend_collection}), i.e ${color,category, fabric}$ and produces an embedding $\phi_{bert} \in R^{768}$ of the words.
+Exploiting a pre-trained language model offers an additional advantage, which is the ability to generate a representation for any textual tag, even those that it might have never seen before.
+Because these language models are trained on extremely large corpora, they also add additional context that comes the typical uses of the textual tag in a sentence.
+The module averages the embeddings for each attribute and then uses a Fully Connected Layer to create the final textual representation:

-\textbf{The temporal features embedding module}, is a feed-forward network that creates a joint embedding of the temporal features available for each product: the day of the week, the week of the year, the month and the year.
-An individual embedding $\phi_{j} \in R^{E}$ is created for each one of these features.
-Afterwards, these embeddings are concatenated and merged together through a dense layer, creating a final representation $\phi_{temp} \in R^{E}$ of all these temporal features.
+\textbf{The temporal features embedding module}, is an MLP (Multi Layer Perceptron) that creates a set of embeddings $\{\phi_d, \phi_w, \phi_m, \phi_y\}$ that contains a projection of each temporal feature available for each product, extracted from the planned release date: the day of the week, the week of the year, the month and the year.
+Afterwards, these embeddings are concatenated and merged together through a dense layer, creating a final representation of all these temporal features: